Wayne County Community College District

 - WCCCD’s mission is to empower individuals, businesses and communities to achieve their goals through accessible services, culturally diverse experiences and globally competitive higher education and career advancement programs.

-- The teacher population of 322 teachers has grown by 46% over five years.
+- The teacher population of 322 teachers has stayed relatively flat over five years.

 |Wayne County Community College District||(MI) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||Four or more years|